Tahiya31/MultiSOCIAL_toolbox/README.md

 3. Open **Command Prompt** (or PowerShell).
 4. Go to the folder where **MultiSOCIAL_toolbox** is saved.
 (Typically this location is ``../Users/(name of the user)/Downloads/``)
    * You can run ``cd Downloads\MultiSOCIAL_toolbox`` to achieve this.
-5. Run this single command to set up and launch the toolbox:
+5. Run this single command to set up and launch the toolbox:tem
    * ``run_app.bat``